The Truth About Changing Habits and Reaching Goals: You’re Going to Fail

 We’re told that 86 percent of those who try to quit smoking eventually take it up again, and 80 to 98 percent of those who try to lose weight gain it back…

-That might look bleak.
-But before you get too down on yourself and and start to think it’s not worth trying, here’s the other half of the story.
-The part you usually don’t hear about, but should.
+That might look bleak, but don’t even think for a second it’s not worth trying.
+Here’s the other half of the story you usually don’t hear about, but should.

 You Can Fail And Still Make Progress